commonhaus/foundation/CONTRIBUTING.md

 ## Getting Started

-### 1. Open an Issue
+### 1. Consider Opening an Issue (Optional for Minor Changes)

-Before making any changes, open an issue in the repository.
-This helps us track and discuss the proposed changes, be it a typo, an enhancement, or a substantial amendment.
-Describe your issue in detail, and tag any relevant maintainers or teams.
+While opening an issue is generally recommended for tracking and discussing proposed changes, it's not always required, especially for trivial modifications.

+- For smaller changes or straightforward fixes, you can directly initiate a pull request (PR) where discussions can also take place.
+- For more significant updates or enhancements, opening an issue helps in organizing and deliberating the changes with the community and relevant teams.

 ### 2. Fork the Repository

 Fork the repository to your own GitHub account.
 This will allow you to work on your proposed changes independently before submitting them for review.

 ## Making Changes

 ### 1. Be Clear and Concise

 Our documents aim to be direct and developer-friendly.
 We value clarity, so please ensure your changes or additions reflect that.

 ### 2. Adhere to the Format